 Court security officers are responsible for all security aspects of a courthouse, including ensuring that the judges and judicial staff, court employees and general public visiting the courthouse are safe.
 They are, essentially, police officers who protect the people in a court.
 Officers who work for federal courts are usually called U.S. Marshals.
 City, county or state governments may employ officers that work for state courts.

 In court, these officers may perform tasks such as handing papers to the judge, ejecting people from the courtroom and helping witnesses leave the stand.
 They may also be in charge of watching over a jury, which could include transporting the jury to and from eating establishments while they are on duty as well as watching over the hotel where a jury stays overnight during a trial.
 They also ensure that no weapons are brought into the courthouse and that the public complies with building safety rules.
 Other job duties include watching doorways, managing metal detectors and roaming a courthouse's hallways to check for suspicious activity.

 The requirements to become a court security officer are determined by the hiring agency.
 At the state level, typical requirements include being between 18-21 years of age, being a U.S. citizen and having at least a high school diploma.
 To become a federal U.S. Marshal, an individual must have at least a bachelor's degree.
 For either position, an individual must pass a background check and physical tests.

 Many employers require that an individual have related experience, such as a police, military or security position.
 Officers can also receive on-the-job training either in the form of daily training or attending a training camp, which teaches legal procedures, safety methods and emergency response tactics.

-The U.S. Bureau of Labor Statistics (BLS) projected the employment of correctional officers, including bailiffs, would increase by four percent between 2014 and 2024 (www.bls.gov).
-According to BLS data from 2015, bailiffs earned a median annual salary of $41,670.
+The U.S. Bureau of Labor Statistics (BLS) projected the employment of correctional officers, including bailiffs, would decrease between 2018 and 2028 (www.bls.gov).
+According to BLS data from 2015, bailiffs earned a mean annual salary of $49,870.